scrappergus/paperchase/README.md

 Before rendering the template, AdminArticleFigures, if the article has XML uploaded, then it's parsed for figure nodes.
 The ID, label, title and caption are listed below the figure uploader/editor.
 The data for the XML figures is stored in the session variable `xml-figures`.

 Deleting: Uses template AdminArticleFigures.
 After clicking the edit button next to the figure, a delete button is displayed.
 Delete happens via client.
-DB updating happens on server using afterDeleteArticleFigure()
+This DOES NOT update the database.
+The only way to update the figures in the DB is via uploading XML.

 Uploading: Uses template s3FigureUpload.
 First the file is uploaded to the paper_figures folder on S3, which must happen on the client.
 Then on the server, using afterUploadArticleFig(), the uploaded figure is renamed to standard convention (articlemongoid_figureid).
-The original file is copied and named using articlemongoid_figureid, then the article doc in the DB is updated.
-After updating the DB, the original file is deleted, via the client.
+The original file is copied and named using articlemongoid_figureid.
+The original file is deleted, via the client.
 See articleEvents.js.
+This DOES NOT update the database.
+The only way to update the figures in the DB is via uploading XML.

 Updating/Adding New Figure: Both actions use same template event from s3FigureUpload, which will also verify that the figure ID is unique.
-They also use the server method afterUploadArticleFig(), which has flag in the function, `figFound`, to determine if new or existing figure updated.
+They also use the server method afterUploadArticleFig().
+This DOES NOT update the database.
+The only way to update the figures in the DB is via uploading XML.

 Issue Form